Gursimran21/Research/README.md

 - Who I Would NOT Recommend Following and Why

    - Of the 10 experts I researched, which one(s) would I not recommend to others, and why?

+- To find the playbook on the topic "**LinkedIn organic content strategy for B2B SaaS**", click on this link - [Research Playbook](playbook.md).